ArcheoHacker1501/trajecta/README.md

 > [!IMPORTANT]
-> - To install the latest version of Trajecta (v1.0.0) [download the installer](https://github.com/ArcheoHacker1501/trajecta/releases/tag/v1.0.0) and click on it once the download is done.
+> - To install the latest version of Trajecta (v1.0.0) [download the installer (Trajecta-1.0.0.exe)](https://github.com/ArcheoHacker1501/trajecta/releases/tag/v1.0.0) and click on it once the download is done.
 Then follow the instructions.

 Trajecta is a least-cost analysis software specifically developed for users with only a basic computer science background. **Be patient, this software is currently under development and can contain bugs or errors**.
 Please, contact me for bug reporting, problems during the installation, improvements or additional features you would like to see developed and included in future releases.